dmorse/pscf/doc/user-man/compile-cmake.rst

    > cmake -DUSE_INTEL=1 -DCMAKE_INSTALL_PREFIX=/path/to/install ../pscf

-More generally, using the "-D" to define USE_INTEL=1 to search for an Intel compiler rather than using gnu fortran, on any operating system.
+More generally, to use the Intel fortran compiler on any operating system (when available), use the "-D" option to define USE_INTEL=1 to instruct cmake search for an Intel compiler rather than using gnu fortran.

 .. _install-compile-cmake-getsource-sub: